-- 8. With the unit OFF, open a nearby hot water faucet and allow the water to flow through the unit until all the trapped air is exhausted from the water pipes and from the water heater. - 9.
+- 8. With the unit OFF, open a nearby hot water faucet and allow the water to run through the unit until all the air is exhausted from the water lines and from the water heater. - 9.
 Leak test the water piping.
-Repair any leaks immediately.
+Repair any leaks immediately. - Note: For energy conservation, the hot water pipes should be insulated.
+Also insulate any recirculation water lines.